 These days, there are a lot of different sources of paid traffic available online.
 And no we’re not talking about those ‘I will send 10,000 people to your website in 3 days’ kind of packages (although we will take a look at those too).

-Paid traffic is a relatively broad term, and we’re going to look at the pros and cons of many of the options available.
-Pay per click is perhaps the best known of the paid website promotion channels, but there are actually quite a dizzying array of options available.
+Paid web traffic is a relatively broad term, and we’re going to look at the pros and cons of many of the options available.
+Pay per click is perhaps the best known options for buying website traffic, but there are actually quite a dizzying array of options available.

 What types of paid traffic are there?